vishalshangari/task-app/README.md

 # Task App Backend
-A simple task RESTful API with persistence to local MongoDB.
+A simple task RESTful API with authentication and persistence to local MongoDB.

 ## Quickstart
 Yarn: